Avg: 2.2 from 38 votes

 This route is described and pictured in Jackson's (2006) New Mexico guide as well as in Schein's (2003) Sandia guide book; it is also described and illustrated in the 3rd edition of Hill's "Hikers and Climbers Guide," although it is not in the 2nd edition (don't know about the 1st ed.).
 The route appears to have recently been 'pruned' with a garden trimmer.

 Pitch 1.
 Friction up the slab past three bolts, with delicate moves past the top bolt to a ledge with a tree at the far left end.
 Probably good to set a piece above the bolt line before you traverse to the tree, to protect the second.
-Belay at the tree, which sports a bunch of tat slings; a crack in the slab next to the tree can serve for an anchor backup.
+Belay at the tree, which sports two sections of rope fed through tubular webbing (as of September 2019); a crack in the slab next to the tree can serve for an anchor backup.

 Pitch 2.
 A short pitch up and right over easier, blocky ground toward the massive left-facing dihedral.
 Follow the left-leaning dihedral up a short distance to a 'cave' in the wall of the dihedral.
 Hint: I hit the dihedral too high, and missed the cave at first because I wasn't looking down to the right.
 Crawl through the short tunnel at the back of the 'cave' to a solid belay stance where you can stand up, emerging from the rock like a prairie dog.
-Belay either from a gear anchor at the entrance to the cave, or leave a directional piece at the entrance and belay from the tattered slings at the back of the tunnel.
-These slings are the established second rap point for this route's descent.
+Belay either from a gear anchor at the entrance to the cave, or leave a directional piece at the entrance and belay from the rap anchor (two sections of rope fed through tubular webbing) at the back of the tunnel.
+This is the established second rap point for this route's descent.

 Pitch 3.
-Out of the crawl-through, and then slightly right up a broken lower-angle face to the base of a crux chimney that narrows at the top.
+Out of the crawl-through, and then slightly right up a broken lower-angle face to a ledge at the base of a black stained crux chimney that narrows at the top.
 Interesting stemming to the top of the chimney leads to another short face that culminates in a prominent arched roof with a clean arc-shaped crack marking its base.
 To belay, I built a gear anchor in this crack at the left side of the alcove.
-At one time there was a sling over a horn in a little recess about 15 feet to the left of this point, suggesting a possible rap anchor.
+As of September 2019, there is also a slung horn in a little recess about 15 feet down and to the left, suggesting a possible rap anchor.

 Pitch 4.
 Exit from around the left side of the alcove, climbing for a short distance to the left, then reach a broken slab that heads up to the right.
 A left-leaning shallow, broad chimney with twin cracks then leads to the final friction face.
 Traverse this slightly runout, delicate slab, up and then right, ending at the three-bolt, two-chain anchor (the third bolt at this station is just a spinner buttonhead).